maichaouat/data-quality-analysis/README.md

 ## Decision-Making & Documentation
 - **Prioritization rationale.**  focused first on:
-1. Reliable USD conversion and fields normalization
+1. Reliable USD conversion for easy calculations and fields normalization for structured data
-2. Sum of amount by merchant category
+2. Sum of amount by merchant category for revenue purposes
 3. Failure rates by payment method
 4. Risk threshold analysis (0.60–0.65).
 These directly affect revenue, approval rate, and the board discussion.
 - **Assumptions are explicit.** I assume `status ∈ {success, failed}`, `amount_usd` is the revenue basis for successful transactions, currencies are convertible via the latest FX, and payment methods are normalized (card/credit/debit → `CARD`).

 ## Business Focus
-- **Practical & actionable.** Outputs are simple tables and a PDF summary, with a clear recommendation to set the risk threshold to **0.65** and prefer wallets where applicable.
+- **Practical & actionable.** Outputs are simple tables and a MD files summary, with a clear recommendation to set the risk threshold to **0.65** and prefer wallets where applicable.
 - **Stakeholder impact.**
   - **Finance:** clean sum of amount in USD; view of categories dragging conversion.
   - **Product/Risk:** threshold choice (0.65), failure patterns, and top decline areas to fix.